chuckstack/chuckstack.github.io/src-ls/postgres-convention/attribute-tag.md

 # Attribute Tagging

 The chuck-stack makes heavy use of [JSON](./json-array-table-column.md#json-type) and attributing tagging as a means to describe database objects and workflow.
-The attribute tag architecture begins with the `stk_attribute_tag` table.
+The attribute tag architecture begins with the `stk_tag` table.
 This architecture allows you to associate any collection of attributes with any record in the database.

 ## Example JSON